vinta/awesome-python/README.md

 * [PySide](http://qt-project.org/wiki/pyside) - Python bindings for the Qt cross-platform application and UI framework.
 * [wxPython](http://wxpython.org/) - A blending of the wxWidgets C++ class library with the Python.
 * [kivy](http://kivy.org/) - A library for creating NUI applications, running on Windows, Linux, Mac OS X, Android and iOS.

+## Game Development

+*Awesome game development libraries.*

+* [Pygame](http://www.pygame.org/news.html) - Pygame is a set of Python modules designed for writing games.
+* [Cocos2d](http://cocos2d.org/) - cocos2d is a framework for building 2D
+	games, demos, and other graphical/interactive applications.
+It is based on pyglet.

 ## Logging